 The following example email will result in the creation of a new incident that will be routed to the team E-team-5 (routing key = E-team-5)Below please find the resulting incident with expanded payload in VictorOps

-The above incident can be acknowledged by sending the same email, but replacing the keyword CRITICAL with the keyword ACKNOWLEDGEMENT.
-It can be resolved by replacing the keyword CRITICAL with the keywords RESOLVED or OK.
+The above incident may be acknowledged by sending the same email but replacing the keyword CRITICAL with the keyword ACKNOWLEDGEMENT.
+It can also be resolved by replacing the keyword CRITICAL with the keywords RESOLVED or OK.

 Make sure that the subject line of the email is the same for all emails related to a given incident (excluding the keyword, obviously).
 In other words, if you were to send an email with the subject line “Database server DB6 is down CRITICAL” and then you tried sending an email to resolve the incident with the subject line “Database server DB6 is up RECOVERY”, the VictorOps platform would not recognize that the second email is related to the incident opened by the first (because the entity_id for the first alert contains the word down, while the entity_id for the resolution message is different, containing the word up instead.)